ibm-watson-data-lab/shopping-list-preact-pouchdb/README.md

 ## Running the tests

 <!-- replace with test information, if there are tests defined -->
 This project does not, at present, have any automated tests.
-If you'd like to contribute some then please raise and issue and submit a pull-request - we'd be very happy to add them!
+If you'd like to contribute some then please raise an issue and submit a pull-request - we'd be very happy to add them!
 Any pull-request you contribute will run through our continuous integration process which will check your code style.

 ## Deploying to GitHub Pages